PietJankbal/powershell-wrapper-for-wine/README.md

 ```
  wine install_pwshwrapper.exe
 ```
-(Takes about half a minute to install)

-# Notes:
-- Powershell Core (and ConEmu) are downloaded and installed at first invokation of powershell (i.e. wine powershell`) (ConEmu is installed to work around bug https://bugs.winehq.org/show_bug.cgi?id=49780)
-- For an unattended install you could do (thanks brunoais for the tip):
+Powershell Core (and ConEmu) are downloaded and installed at first invokation of powershell (i.e. wine powershell`) (ConEmu is installed to work around bug https://bugs.winehq.org/show_bug.cgi?id=49780) For an unattended install you could do (thanks brunoais for the tip):

 ```
 wget https://github.com/PietJankbal/powershell-wrapper-for-wine/raw/master/install_pwshwrapper.exe